katiedoherty/dohertyprinting/documentation/README.md

 * I inserted a navbar dropdown menu.
 This will help the user find the galleries which showcase the cards much quicker then if they were to scroll on the page.
 * I linked the website to the company’s social media pages.
 This will take the consumer to Doherty printing's social media to see reviews about the product.
 * I added in a number of calls to actions which all relate to our end goal which is getting people to email the supplier about the cards.
+* I added a video that people can watch, pause and view on full screen.

 ### Features I would like to add in the future
 * I want to add in a javascript gallery which will allow the user to click on the image and see the image in a bigger size with a short desription about the product and the price.